 TERMS DESCRIPTION MAC Address The MAC address of the device that wishes binding.
-IP Address The IP address that will assign to the device with the Binding MAC address. billianing Mine address.
+IP Address The IP address that will assign to the device with the Binding MAC address.

 To remove from the binding list, select the index and click Remove.
 To refresh the list, click Reload.